Financial-Times/kmt-header/README.md

 It will display a licence switcher form if a `licenceList` property exists in the template.
 See the [demo](./demos/app.js) for example usage. /* You should provide a route for the core form to fallback to, this ideally would be a route that directs the user to the same page but for the licence selected via the form */

 ### Navigation Config
-Pass an to your handlebars template an object with a `nav` property.
+Pass an object with a `nav` property to your handlebars template.

 This will have a `heading` property which will act as the heading of the page (defaults to "Knowledge & administration tools").